-- can fade with prolonged exposure to light or heat.
+- Some colors of topaz (such as pink, red, reddish brown, dark orange, and yellow-to-brown) can fade with prolonged exposure to light or heat.
 This usually happens over a substantial period of time; however, it's a good idea to store your gemstone jewelry away from heat and light to keep its color beautiful.

 - Synthetic alternatives to topaz gemstones can be created in laboratories today and should be labeled as such when they're on display at jewelry stores.
 Always check the label before you make a purchase to ensure that you're getting genuine topaz.

 - Topaz rings may contain more fragile stones that break relatively easily.
 Look for rings done in bezel rather than pronged settings to help protect the gemstone.
 Also avoid hitting the stone directly on hard surfaces.
 With a little care, there is no reason why your topaz ring shouldn't last.

 Jewelry might be the most common use for topaz, but it also has other popular uses.

 Yellow topaz is the birthstone for those born in the month of November.
 However, citrine is sometimes substituted because this gem is less expensive than genuine topaz.